loda-lang/loda-lang.github.io/list4.markdown

 * [A211813](https://oeis.org/A211813) ([program](/edit/?oeis=211813)): Number of (n+1) X (n+1) -10..10 symmetric matrices with every 2 X 2 subblock having sum zero and two distinct values.
 * [A211829](https://oeis.org/A211829) ([program](/edit/?oeis=211829)): Number of nonnegative integer arrays of length n+2 with new values 0 upwards introduced in order, no three adjacent elements equal, and containing the value 2
 * [A211837](https://oeis.org/A211837) ([program](/edit/?oeis=211837)): Number of nonnegative integer arrays of length n+4 with new values 0 upwards introduced in order, no three adjacent elements equal, and containing the value n+1.
+* [A211842](https://oeis.org/A211842) ([program](/edit/?oeis=211842)): Number of nonnegative integer arrays of length n+3 with new values 0 upwards introduced in order, no three adjacent elements all unequal, and containing the value 2.
 * [A211850](https://oeis.org/A211850) ([program](/edit/?oeis=211850)): Number of nonnegative integer arrays of length 2n+5 with new values 0 upwards introduced in order, no three adjacent elements all unequal, and containing the value n+1.
 * [A211864](https://oeis.org/A211864) ([program](/edit/?oeis=211864)): Powers of three read in base 2.
 * [A211866](https://oeis.org/A211866) ([program](/edit/?oeis=211866)): (9^n - 5) / 4.